You are here

 ASD affects people in different ways and can range from mild to severe.
-People with ASD share some symptoms, such as difficulties with social interaction, but there are differences in when the symptoms start, how severe they are, how many symptoms there are, and whether other problems are present.
+People with ASD share some symptoms, such as difficulties with social interaction, but there are differences in when the symptoms start, how severe they are, the number of symptoms, and whether other problems are present.
 The symptoms and their severity can change over time.

 Who is affected by ASD?

-ASD affects people of every race, ethnic group, and socioeconomic background, but it is five times more common among boys than among girls.
-The Centers for Disease Control and Prevention (CDC) estimates that about 1 out of every 88 children will be identified with ASD.
+ASD affects people of every race, ethnic group, and socioeconomic background.
+It is four times more common among boys than among girls.
+The Centers for Disease Control and Prevention (CDC) estimates that about 1 in every 54 children in the U.S. has been identified as having ASD.

 How does ASD affect communication?

 The word “autism” has its origin in the Greek word “autos,” which means “self.”
-Children with ASD often are self-absorbed and seem to exist in a private world where they are unable to successfully communicate and interact with others.
+Children with ASD are often self-absorbed and seem to exist in a private world in which they have limited ability to successfully communicate and interact with others.
 Children with ASD may have difficulty developing language skills and understanding what others say to them.
-They also may have difficulty communicating nonverbally, such as through hand gestures, eye contact, and facial expressions.
+They also often have difficulty communicating nonverbally, such as through hand gestures, eye contact, and facial expressions.

-Not every child with ASD will have a language problem.
-A child’s ability to communicate will vary, depending upon his or her intellectual and social development.
+The ability of children with ASD to communicate and use language depends on their intellectual and social development.
 Some children with ASD may not be able to communicate using speech or language, and some may have very limited speaking skills.
 Others may have rich vocabularies and be able to talk about specific subjects in great detail.
-Most children with ASD have little or no problem pronouncing words.
-The majority, however, have difficulty using language effectively, especially when they talk to other people.
 Many have problems with the meaning and rhythm of words and sentences.
 They also may be unable to understand body language and the meanings of different vocal tones.
 Taken together, these difficulties affect the ability of children with ASD to interact with others, especially people their own age.

 Below are some patterns of language use and behaviors that are often found in children with ASD.

 - Uneven language development.
 Many children with ASD develop some speech and language skills, but not to a normal level of ability, and their progress is usually uneven.
 For example, they may develop a strong vocabulary in a particular area of interest very quickly.
 Many children have good memories for information just heard or seen.
-Some children may be able to read words before 5 years of age, but they may not comprehend what they have read.
+Some may be able to read words before age five, but may not comprehend what they have read.
 They often do not respond to the speech of others and may not respond to their own names.
-As a result, these children sometimes are mistakenly thought to have a hearing problem.
+As a result, these children are sometimes mistakenly thought to have a hearing problem.

 - Poor nonverbal conversation skills.
-Children with ASD often are unable to use gestures—such as pointing to an object—to give meaning to their speech.
+Children with ASD are often unable to use gestures—such as pointing to an object—to give meaning to their speech.
 They often avoid eye contact, which can make them seem rude, uninterested, or inattentive.
-Without meaningful gestures or other nonverbal skills to enhance their oral language skills, many children with ASD become frustrated in their attempts to make their feelings and needs known.
+Without meaningful gestures or other nonverbal skills to enhance their oral language skills, many children with ASD become frustrated in their attempts to make their feelings, thoughts, and needs known.
 They may act out their frustrations through vocal outbursts or other inappropriate behaviors.

 How are the speech and language problems of ASD treated?

 If a doctor suspects a child has ASD or another developmental disability, he or she usually will refer the child to a variety of specialists, including a speech-language pathologist.
 This is a health professional trained to treat individuals with voice, speech, and language disorders.
-The speech-language pathologist will perform a comprehensive evaluation of the child’s ability to communicate and design an appropriate treatment program.
-In addition, the pathologist might make a referral for audiological testing to make sure the child’s hearing is normal.
+The speech-language pathologist will perform a comprehensive evaluation of the child’s ability to communicate, and will design an appropriate treatment program.
+In addition, the speech-language pathologist might make a referral for a hearing test to make sure the child’s hearing is normal.

-Teaching children with ASD how to communicate is essential in helping them reach their full potential.
-There are many different approaches to improve communication skills.
-The best treatment program begins early, during the preschool years, and is tailored to the child’s age and interests.
-It also will address both the child’s behavior and communication skills and offer regular reinforcement of positive actions.
+Teaching children with ASD to improve their communication skills is essential for helping them reach their full potential.
+There are many different approaches, but the best treatment program begins early, during the preschool years, and is tailored to the child’s age and interests.
+It should address both the child’s behavior and communication skills and offer regular reinforcement of positive actions.
 Most children with ASD respond well to highly structured, specialized programs.
-Parents or primary caregivers as well as other family members should be involved in the treatment program so it will become part of the child’s daily life.
+Parents or primary caregivers, as well as other family members, should be involved in the treatment program so that it becomes part of the child’s daily life.

 For slightly older children with ASD, communication training teaches basic speech and language skills, such as single words and phrases.
 Advanced training emphasizes the way language can serve a purpose, such as learning to hold a conversation with another person, which includes staying on topic and taking turns speaking.

-Some children with ASD may never develop verbal language skills.
-For them, the goal may be to acquire gestured communication, such as the use of sign language.
+Some children with ASD may never develop oral speech and language skills.
+For these children, the goal may be learning to communicate using gestures, such as sign language.
 For others, the goal may be to communicate by means of a symbol system in which pictures are used to convey thoughts.
-Symbol systems can range from picture boards or cards to sophisticated electronic devices that generate speech through the use of buttons that represent common items or actions.
+Symbol systems can range from picture boards or cards to sophisticated electronic devices that generate speech through the use of buttons to represent common items or actions.

 What research is being conducted to improve communication in children with ASD?

-The federal government’s Combating Autism Act of 2006 brought attention to the need to expand research and improve coordination among all of the components of the National Institutes of Health (NIH) that fund research.
-These include the National Institute of Mental Health (NIMH), along with the National Institute on Deafness and Other Communication Disorders (NIDCD), the Eunice Kennedy Shriver National Institute on Child Health and Human Development (NICHD), the National Institute of Environmental Health Sciences (NIEHS), and the National Institute of Neurological Disorders and Stroke (NINDS), the National Institute of Nursing Research (NINR), and the National Center for Complementary and Integrative Health (NCCIH).
+The federal government’s Autism CARES Act of 2014 brought attention to the need to expand research and improve coordination among all of the components of the National Institutes of Health (NIH) that fund ASD research.
+These include the National Institute of Mental Health (NIMH), along with the National Institute on Deafness and Other Communication Disorders (NIDCD), the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), the National Institute of Environmental Health Sciences (NIEHS), the National Institute of Neurological Disorders and Stroke (NINDS), the National Institute of Nursing Research (NINR), and the National Center for Complementary and Integrative Health (NCCIH).

 Together, five institutes within the NIH (NIMH, NIDCD, NICHD, NIEHS, and NINDS) support the Autism Centers of Excellence (ACE), a program of research centers and networks at universities across the country.
-Here, scientists study a broad range of topics, from basic science investigations that explore the molecular and genetic components of ASD to translational research studies that test new types of behavioral interventions.
-Some of these studies involve children with ASD who have limited speech and language skills, and could lead to testing new treatments or interventions, might be of interest to parents of children with ASD.
-Go to http://clinicaltrials.gov and enter the search term “autism” for information about current trials, their locations, and who may participate.
+Here, scientists study a broad range of topics, from basic science investigations that explore the molecular and genetic components of ASD to translational research studies that test new types of behavioral therapies.
+Some of these studies involve children with ASD who have limited speech and language skills, and could lead to testing new treatments or therapies.
+You can visit the NIH Clinical Trials website and enter the search term “autism” for information about current trials, their locations, and who may participate.

 The NIDCD supports additional research to improve the lives of people with ASD and their families.
-An NIDCD-led workshop focused on children with ASD who have limited speech and language skills, resulting in two groundbreaking articles.1 Another NIDCD workshop on measuring language in children with ASD resulted in recommendations calling for a standardized approach to evaluating language skills.
-The new benchmarks will make it easier, and more accurate, to compare the effectiveness of different intervention strategies.
+An NIDCD-led workshop focused on children with ASD who have limited speech and language skills, resulting in two groundbreaking articles.1 Another NIDCD workshop on measuring language in children with ASD resulted in recommendations calling for a standardized approach for evaluating language skills.
+The benchmarks will make it easier, and more accurate, to compare the effectiveness of different therapies and treatments.

-NIDCD-funded researchers in universities and organizations across the country also are looking at:
+NIDCD-funded researchers in universities and organizations across the country are also studying:

 Where can I find additional information about ASD?